Last Updated on May 28, 2022 by Chris and Lindsay

-Thermopolis takes its name from the mineral hot springs for which it has been known.
+The town of Thermopolis takes its name from the hot springs for which it has been known.

-Boasting the largest mineral hot spring (by volume), the town attracts thousands of visitors each year eager to soak in one of a handful of hot springs.
+Boasting the largest mineral hot spring (by volume), the town attracts thousands of visitors each year eager to soak in one of a handful of hot mineral pools.

 Each hot spring has its own pros and cons.
-So before you arrive, let us help you decide which mineral hot spring in Thermopolis is best for you!
+So before you arrive, let us help you decide which one in Thermopolis is best for you!

 Reviewing The Mineral Hot Springs In Thermopolis